Join Here | Log In

 For thiamine to enter the mitochondria, a transporter is needed.
 Thiamine gets into the mitochondria via a mitochondrial transporter encoded by the SLC25A19 gene.

-In addition to its role as a cofactor for Krebs cycle enzymes, thiamine also is a cofactor for a key enzyme in the pentose phosphate pathway.
+In addition to its role as a cofactor for Krebs cycle enzymes, thiamine is also a cofactor for a key enzyme in the pentose phosphate pathway.
 It is important in generating NADPH and ribose 5-phosphate and inhibiting NADPH oxidase.[ref]

 Related article: Fatigue: Genetics and Causes

-Long covid and thiamine:
+Long Covid and thiamine:

 Let’s take a look at the research on this topic:

-Ok, that isn’t much.
-But, in addition to thiamine’s role in mitochondrial energy production, it also modulates the immune response:
+In addition to thiamine’s role in mitochondrial energy production, it also modulates the immune response:

 Thiamine Genotype Report: